RABEPRAZOLE

 Medicinal Benefits

 RABEPRAZOLE belongs to a group of antiulcer medicines called proton pump inhibitors.
 RABEPRAZOLE is used to treat duodenal ulcers, gastro-oesophageal reflux disease (reflux of gastric contents into the oesophagus), heartburn, erosive oesophagitis (acid-related damage to the lining of the oesophagus), infections caused by Helicobacter pylori when given along with an antibiotic, and Zollinger-Ellison syndrome.
 RABEPRAZOLE works by blocking the action of the enzyme known as gastric proton pump that is responsible for the production of acid.
-This helps in reducing the amount of acid produced, heals the ulcers and prevents the formation of new ulcers.
+This helps reduce the amount of acid produced, heals the ulcers, and prevents the formation of new ulcers.

 Directions for Use